-No one intentionally ruins an antique, right?
+No one intentionally sets out to ruin antique, right?
 But lots of people do make costly mistakes caring for antiques and collectibles every day simply because they don't know any better.
 Read on for valuable information to keep you from making an error you'll live to regret, especially if you try to sell a treasured antique in the future.

 1. Improper CleaningCleaning